Particular/docs.particular.net/nservicebus/hosting/critical-errors_default_core_[3,4).partial.md

 snippet: DefaultCriticalErrorAction

-WARN: This will cause the enpoint to stop processing messages until recreated and started again.
+WARNING: This will cause the endpoint to stop processing messages until recreated and started again.
 The host process is not affected.